 Nonprofit organizations should also seek out additional private funding sources to help them recover financially as the economy reopens.
 The Hewlett Foundation offers COVID-19 resources for nonprofits and helps these organizations navigate federal benefits, find funding opportunities, and more.
 Learn more about the Hewlett Foundation and how it can help your nonprofit recover from COVID-19.

 In addition to finding funding and grants, nonprofits should be aware that some companies offer associations products for a discounted price.
-For example, TOPYX eLearning system provides a discount for qualifying nonprofits.
+For example, TOPYX eLearning platform provides a discount for qualifying nonprofits.
 Request a demo for more information.